Xanderhayes125/WHSTechNotes/journal.md

 # September 2, 2025
-The new cellphone law is butt and needs to put down the cup and be unbanned effctive immediatly.
+The new cellphone law is butt.
+It needs to put down the cup.
+It should be unbanned effctive immediatly. i need my phone.
+UNBAN PHONES!!!